dakusui/jq-front/res/README.md

 - `-h`, `--help`: Shows a help
 - `--validation`: Validation mode.
 `no`, `strict`, and `lenient` are available.
-- `--nested-templating-levels:` Number of times templating happens by default.
+- `--nested-templating-levels:` Number of times templating happens in the process.
 The default is 5.
-If templating doesn’t finish within num times, an error will be reported.
+If templating doesn’t finish within ```num``` times, an error will be reported.
 - `--version`: Shows a version.
 - `TARGET`: A file to be processed.
 If not given, `stdin` will be processed